-While most players know the feeling of a Hecarim traveling at the speed of light, diving onto your backline and one-shotting your carries, he’s also a beefy frontliner with decent wave clear and sustain.
+While most players know the feeling of a Hecarim traveling at the speed of light to dive onto your backline and one-shot your carries, he’s also a beefy frontliner with decent wave clear and sustain.
 He has early kill threat, especially into other melee champions, and can snowball well into the late game.
 Hecarim is strong against melee picks in the top lane and he can roam around quickly to get even more ahead.

-Look, in season nine, anyone can be a bot lane carry.
-We’ve seen Viktor, Yasuo, Vladimir, Zoe, and so many more champions rotate through the bot lane meta over the last 12 months—and Sona is the latest pick to enter the fray.
-The pick became popular after a Reddit post in late-February—and it makes sense as to why this is the case.
+In season nine, anyone can be a bot lane carry.
+We’ve seen Viktor, Yasuo, Sona, Zoe, and so many more champions rotate through the bot lane meta over the last months—and Heimerdinger is the latest pick to enter the fray.
+You’ve probably seen Heimerdinger bot during Worlds 2019, but it’s not often that you’ll actually meet one on Summoner’s Rift.

 Support – Maokai

-With Sion, Galio, and even Zac support seeing game time in pro play, Maokai is another tank that can provide your team with a great frontline as well as good peel and engage.
-His kit makes complete sense to be used in the support role—he scales off maximum health, has built-in vision with his saplings, and three crowd-control spells to both engage and peel.
+Following the significant buff he received in Patch 9.21, Maokai is another tank that can provide your team with a great frontline as well as good peel and engage.
+His kit makes complete sense to be used in the support role.
+He scales off maximum health, has built-in vision with his saplings, and three CC spells to both engage and peel.

-He does a surprising amount of damage at level one if you stack a bush with saplings, and he can usually survive two-vs-two trades with his passive healing.
-He does suffer from mana issues early, but in the late game, he becomes an unstoppable force that can do anything.
+He does a surprising amount of damage at level one if you stack a bush with saplings and he can usually survive two-vs-two trades with his passive healing.
+He does suffer from mana issues early, but in the late game, he becomes an unstoppable force that can do almost anything.